JuliaActuary/LifeContingencies.jl/README.md

 jl = JointLife(lives=(l1, l2), contingency=LastSurvivor(), joint_assumption=Frasier())

-insurance(jl)   # whole life insurance
+Insurance(jl)      # whole life insurance
 ...                # similar functions as shown in the first example above
 ```

 ## Commutation and Unexported Function shorthand

 Because it's so common to use certain variables in your own code, LifeContingencies avoids exporting certain variables/functions so that it doesn't collide with your own usage.
 For example, you may find yourself doing something like: